Buffers

 The Constrain check box forces your new size to match the same aspect ratio as the original image.

-The interpolation types are nearest neighbor, bi-linear, and bi-linear+.
+The interpolation types are nearest neighbor, bi-linear, bi-linear+, and bi-cubic+.

-The "+" in bi-linear+ means that the image is also super-sampled, or multiple samples are taken of every pixel when they are scaled, for a better result.
+The "+" in bi-linear+ and bi-cubic+ means that the image is also super-sampled, or multiple samples are taken of every pixel when they are scaled, for a better result.
+Bi-cubic often produces the best result, and is the default setting.
+If working on a very large megapixel image, it may be required to use of the other methods, as Bi-cubic is sensitive to overruns on very long lines of pixels.

-The flip control at the bottom changes the orientation of the image by flipping the width and height.
+The flip button controls the orientation of the image by flipping the width and height.

 Resizing

-You can change the Buffer size without scaling the image.
+You can change the image size without scaling the image.
 This results either in the image being cropped, or in new areas being revealed.

 The area at the top shows you the size of your original image, and the middle section lets you set the new size, in pixels.